 Channel mode messages determine how an instrument processes MIDI voice messages.
 Some examples include respond to all messages, respond just to the correct channel, don’t respond at all, or go over to local control of the instrument.

-Recall that the status byte is “&HBn,” where is the channel.
+Recall that the status byte is “&HBn,” where n is the channel.
 The data bytes have meanings as shown in the above table.
 Local Control Off means that the keyboard should be disconnected from the synthesizer (and another, external, device will be used to control the sound).
 All Notes Off is a handy command, especially if, as sometimes happens, a bug arises such that a note is left playing inadvertently.
 Omni means that devices respond to messages from all channels.
 The usual mode is OMNI OFFpay attention to your own messages only, and do not respond to every message regardless of what channel it is on.
 Poly means a device will play back several notes at once if requested to do so.
 The usual mode is POLY ON.

 In POLY OFF —- monophonic mode — the argument that represents the number of monophonic channels can have a value of zero, in which case it defaults to the number of voices the receiver can play; or it may set to a specific number of channels.
 However, the exact meaning of the combination of OMNI ON / OFF and Mono / Poly depends on the specific combination, with four possibilities.
 Suffice it to say that the usual combination is OMNI OFF, POLY ON.